Raiyol/AzureVM/README.md

 As you can see I already have a machine launched.
 I will show you how to create, setup and connect to a new virtual machine.

-Too add a new virtual machine : "Ajouter" > "Machine virtuelle".
+To add a new virtual machine : "Ajouter" > "Machine virtuelle".

 You will get this :